Wilsdruff

 Wilsdruff ([ˈvɪlsˌdʁʊf]) is a town in the Sächsische Schweiz-Osterzgebirge, in Saxony, Germany, with 14,444 inhabitants (2020).
 It is situated 14 km west of Dresden centre.
 Kesselsdorf is one of its subdivisions.

 Near Wilsdruff there is a facility for high power broadcasting, the Wilsdruff transmitter.

 Wilsdruff is home to KNOX, a traditional incense manufacturer and magnussoft, a computer game developer.

-In 2017 the town made headlines as 36% of the population voted the German right wing party AfD (Alternative fuer Deutschland) while in the same year only 10 asylum seekers sought refuge in Wilsdruff.
+In 2017 the town made headlines as 36% of the population voted the German right-wing party AfD (Alternative für Deutschland) while in the same year only 10 asylum seekers sought refuge in Wilsdruff.